Latest News

 Selling or shifting?

-Fed custody data can be a good proxy for foreign central bankers and their treasuries but it is not perfect.
+Fed custody data can be a good?proxy' for foreign central bank and their Treasuries.
+But it is not perfect.

-The vast majority of the custody holdings are foreign central banks, but they also include quasi-official agencies like sovereign wealth funds or multilateral agencies.
+The vast majority of the custody holdings are foreign central bank totals.
+However, they also include quasi-official entities like sovereign wealth funds and multilateral organizations.

-Fed custody changes don't always reflect the amount or if central banks are actually buying or selling.
-Custody holdings, for example, fell by $238 billion in the last year.
-This suggests central banks are dumping U.S. debt at a breakneck pace.
+Fed custody changes don't always reflect the amount or even whether central banks are purchasing or selling.
+Custody holdings, for example, plummeted by $238 billion in the past year, suggesting that central banks were selling U.S. debt at a breakneck pace.

-Official TIC data revealed that the net sales by foreign central banks of Treasury notes and bonds last year were only $34 billion.
+Official TIC data revealed that the net sales by foreign central banks of Treasury notes and bonds last year amounted to only $34 billion.
 This is less than 1% of the $3.5 trillion in their vault.

-Brad Setser, of the Council on Foreign Relations, has long argued that the recent decline of China's holdings in Treasuries is due to the fact Beijing has funneled vast amounts of foreign assets into its state-owned banks.
+Brad Setser, of the Council on Foreign Relations, has long argued that the recent decline of China's holdings in Treasuries is partially explained by the fact Beijing has been funneling large quantities of foreign assets into its state-owned banks.
 China's actual holdings are likely to be much higher than what the official figures suggest.

 Footprints shrinking at nominal highs